rficousegh/Smithchartaid/README.md

 It was developed as a Windows Application in Visual Studio 2022 Ver 17.6.3 using the Target framework .NET framework 4.8.04084.

-The Smith Chart Aid UI overlays user specified impedance admittance points and other useful graphics on a Smith Chart.
+The Smith Chart Aid UI overlays user specified impedance or admittance points and other useful graphics on a Smith Chart.
 The underlying Smith Chart images (with black lines or colored lines) were generated in a separate program, saved, and then included as a Resource within the application.